 - Participants on motorcycles, all-terrain vehicles or scooters must, according to law, wear helmets when driving to and from the parade area.
 Within the closed area helmets are not required.

-- At least four volunteers must walk beside each car or truck in the parade.
-If the truck is large the volunteers must be more than four, or as many as the wheels on the truck.
+- Volunteers must walk beside each car or truck in the parade, two for cars four for trucks.
 The volunteers must make sure that the distance between the truck and the bystanders is at least 1 meter.
 The volunteers must walk with the truck for the entire duration of the parade and they may not be participants in the group.